[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 (example of Z axis being offset, when it should be 100% @ 32768)

-incredibly, Windows has a built-in “calibrate” feature that ACTUALLY works for VIRTUAL joysticks and its axis! do this EVERY TIME your input values are offset / overflowing below 0% or over 100%, as shown on the example above.
+incredibly, Windows has a built-in “calibrate” feature that ACTUALLY works for VIRTUAL joysticks and their axis! do this EVERY TIME your input values are offset / overflowing below 0% or over 100%, as shown on the example above.

 13. finally, test in-game, bind / map / assign controls to your new axis!